-If a parent or carer has any concerns or complaints regarding the care or welfare of their child, an appointment can be made to speak to the class teacher, SENDCO, member of the Senior Leadership Team or Head teacher who will listen to your complaint and try to resolve any issues.
+If a parent or carer has any concerns or complaints regarding the care or welfare of their child, an appointment can be made to speak to the class teacher, SENDCO, or Head teacher who will listen to your complaint and try to resolve any issues.
 If necessary, the Head teacher will advise you on the formal procedures for complaint.